HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 | -------------------- | ------------------ | -------------------- | ----------------------------- |
 | 1,000 users          | 20                 | 2,500                |    6                          |

-For more information about the setup of test data, refer to the following sections:
+For more information about the setup of test data, See the following sections:

 - [WCM default test data](./index.md#wcm-default-test-data)
 - [DAM default test data](./index.md#dam-default-test-data)